Never-Done-This-Before/Simple_Droid_cam_client_Improved/README.md

 I forked this from Fernando Fernández at Gitlab and made some improvements This is still a work in progress and I dont know much about what I am doing :)
+I will try to get in touch with the original creator and let him know of my fork

 The improvements are that you can connect to a particular V4l2 device whereas before it was hard coded to /dev/video4....or was it 3?